 Making butternut squash at home is so simple!
 For this recipe you will want about 1 1/2 – 2 cups of puree, about 1/2 of a butternut squash, depending on how big it is.
 This is perfect for using leftovers if you had roasted one earlier in the week.

-If you buy already cubed, but not cooked, butternut squash from the grocery store, you can toss that on a sheet pan and roast at 400F for about 20-30 minutes until it’s fork tender.
+If you buy frozen cubed butternut squash from the grocery store, you can toss that on a sheet pan and roast at 400F for about 20-30 minutes until it’s fork tender.

-Once you have roasted your butternut squash, wait until it’s cool enough to handle.
+Making the butternut squash puree: Once you have roasted your butternut squash, wait until it’s cool enough to handle but still warm.
 If you roasted a whole squash, scrape the warm flesh out.
 Using a blender, food processor, hand mixer or a hand potato smasher you will want to break down the warm butternut squash until it’s as smooth as possible.
-This is the puree you will need for the recipe.

 Creamy Butternut Squash & Gouda Mac & Cheese